jharwell/sierra/docs/src/usage/batch_criteria.rst

 has a different semantic meaning which can make generated deliverables more immediately understandable, depending on the context of what is being investigated (e.g., swarm density vs. swarm size on the X axis).

+..
+NOTE:: This criteria is for `variable` density of robots as swarm sizes
+          increase.
+For `constant` robot density, use
+          :ref:`ln-bc-population-constant-density`.

 .. _ln-bc-population-variable-density-cmdline: